-The Indian government collects income tax as a primary source of revenue to fund developmental activities and provide public services.
 The income tax system in India has undergone several changes in recent years, with the introduction of a new income tax slab aimed at providing relief to taxpayers.
-This new slab has a lower tax rate and is applicable to individuals earning between Rs.
-5 lakh and Rs.
-15 lakh per annum.
+This new slab has a lower tax rate and applies to individuals earning between Rs.5 Lakh and Rs.15 Lakh per annum.

-The introduction of the new income tax slab has been widely welcomed by taxpayers as it has led to a reduction in the tax burden for many individuals.
-However, taxpayers must carefully consider whether they are better off under the old or new tax regime, as the choice between the two depends on several factors such as income level, deductions, and exemptions.
-Overall, the Indian income tax system remains a vital tool for the government to generate revenue, promote economic growth, and reduce income inequality, and taxpayers should be aware of the different tax slabs and their implications when filing their returns.
+The introduction of the new income tax slab for FY 2024-25 has led to a reduction in the tax amount payable for many individuals.
+However, taxpayers must be careful while opting for the old or new tax regime, as the choice between the two depends on several factors such as income level, deductions, and exemptions.

-The new income tax regime is designed to provide relief to taxpayers and simplify the tax structure, but it is crucial for individuals to evaluate their options carefully.
-Factors such as income level, deductions, and exemptions must be taken into account to make an informed decision and minimize tax liability.
-Overall, the new income tax regime reflects the government's efforts to streamline the tax system and make it more efficient for taxpayers.
+The new income tax regime is designed to provide relief to taxpayers and simplify the tax structure, but it is important for individuals to evaluate their options carefully.
+Factors such as income level, deductions, and exemptions must be taken into account to make an informed decision and minimise tax deductions.

-If a taxpayer earns Rs.
-12 lakhs, they have the option to choose the new tax regime and determine their tax liability by referring to the following breakdown:
+If a taxpayer earns Rs.12 Lakh, they have the option to choose the new tax regime and determine their tax liability by referring to the following breakdown:

 Income | Income tax Rate |